VII Glossary

 Huddle: A brief meeting during a shift to reestablish situational awareness, reinforce plans already in place, and adjust the teamwork plan as needed.

-I’M SAFE: A tool used to assess one’s own safety status, as well as that of other team members in their ability to provide safe patient care.
+I’M SAFE: A tool used to assess one’s own safety status, as well as that of other team members in their ability to provide safe client care.
 It is a mnemonic standing for personal safety risks as a result of Illness, Medication, Stress, Alcohol and Drugs, Fatigue, and Eating and Elimination.

 Interdisciplinary care conferences: Meetings where interprofessional team members professionally collaborate, share their expertise, and plan collaborative interventions to meet client needs.